 - Bedside reading lamps

-- Quilts (extra blankets are available)
+- Quilts (a limited number of extra blankets are available)

 Throughout Commencement and Reunion Weekend, every effort will be made to accommodate guests and alumnae with disabilities.

 Events that are open to the public are regularly scheduled in wheelchair accessible locations to the greatest extent possible.

 If you wish to attend a specific event and want to confirm accessibility or make a request for specific accommodations, please contact the Office of Alumnae Relations or contact the Office of Disability Services.

 Fully paid lifetime members of the AASC in reuning classes earlier than 1996 are entitled to a $25 discount on on-campus housing.
 This discount cannot be applied to the class or college registration fees, or meal fees.
 If applicable, this discount will automatically be deducted from your online registration.